wkumari/draft-vandergaast-edns-client-subnet/README.md

 6.3.1.
 Caching the Response

-   In the cache, any resource record in the answer section will be tied to the network specified by the FAMILY, ADDRESS and SCOPE PREFIX- LENGTH fields, as limited by the Intermediate Nameserver's own configuration for maximum cacheable prefix length.
-Note that the additional and authority sections from a DNS response message are
+   In the cache, all resource records in the answer section MUST be tied to the network specified by the FAMILY, ADDRESS and SCOPE PREFIX- LENGTH fields, as limited by the Intermediate Nameserver's own configuration for maximum cacheable prefix length.
+Note that the additional and authority sections from a DNS response message are specifically excluded here.

-Contavalli, et al.      Expires November 21, 2015              [Page 11]

-Internet-Draft         Client Subnet in DNS Querys              May 2015

-   specifically excluded here.
 Any records from these sections MUST NOT be tied to a network.
 [Open issue: this conflicts a bit with draft- kumari-dnsop-multiple-responses, which wants to put data in the